beet-software/dorm/docs/docs/annotations/model.md

 The generator preserves the order of composite key fields.
-Current generated repositories require `Creation.explicit` with a `CompositeKey` for composite creation; `Creation.auto` is rejected statically by the generated creation type.
+Current generated repositories require `Creation.explicit` with a `CompositeKey` for composite creation; automatic creation requests are rejected statically by the generated creation type.
 The identity is part of the generated `Model`, while the generated `Data` value contains the input fields.